weishengwu/eShopOnContainers---msft/Deploy-to-Local-Kubernetes.md

 docker-compose build
 ```

-Then, just this script from the `k8s\helm` folder, to deploy your local images:
+Then, just run this script from the `k8s\helm` folder, to deploy your local images:

 ```powershell
 .\deploy-all.ps1 -imageTag linux-latest -useLocalk8s $true -useLocalImages $true